 AVOID: Retinols, or any vitamin A derivatives

 These powerful substances are found in some anti-aging moisturizers and treatments for acne, pigment disorders, and plaque psoriasis.
-Retinoids (also known as tretinoins) are a type of vitamin A that speeds up cell division (quickening your skin's renewal) and prevents skin collagen from breaking down.
-This may sound great but retinoids are one of the skin-care ingredients that experts recommend that pregnant women stay away from.
+Retinoids are a type of vitamin A that speeds up cell division and prevents skin collagen from breaking down.
+This may sound great, but retinoids are one of the skin-care ingredients that experts recommend that pregnant women stay away from.
+Steer clear of the oral form of the retinoid Accutane as well.
 Some studies have shown that taking high doses of vitamin A during pregnancy can be harmful to an unborn child.

 AVOID: Salicylic acid

 Salicylic acid is a heavy hitter for treating acne.
 Its deep exfoliating action clears blocked pores to minimise bacteria and reduce congestion.
-When it comes to skincare for pregnant women though, it’s not on the ‘safe’ list in high doses so it’s best to skip this ingredient entirely.
+When it comes to skincare for pregnant women though, it’s not on the ‘safe’ list in high doses so it is best to skip this ingredient entirely.

 AVOID: Hydroquinone (Hyperpigmentation)

 A depigmenting agent, hydroquinone is used to lighten darkened areas of skin by suppressing the formation of melanin in the skin.
-Research has shown hydroquinone to be problematic during pregnancy, so it’s one to avoid.
+Research has shown hydroquinone to be problematic during pregnancy, so it is one to avoid.

 Limit use of products containing these ingredients: